gmalette/haltable/README.md

 # Haltable

-TODO: Write a gem description
+Haltable is a gem that allows halting controller actions to simplify the flows.

 ## Installation